 Dogs with thick fur coats

-A dog’s coat captures air and acts as an insulator trapping heat in the winter and deflecting heat in the summer.
+A dog’s coat captures air and acts as an insulator, trapping heat in the winter and deflecting heat in the summer.

 Dog breeds such as Labradors, huskies, shepherds and golden retrievers have a double coat, which makes it thicker than most.
-Additionally, the darker the dog’s fur the more heat it will absorb and dogs with black fur are at a higher risk of overheating.
+Additionally, the darker the dog’s fur, the more heat it will absorb, and dogs with black fur are at a higher risk of overheating.

 When it comes to the double coat, the shorter layer of fur insulates the dog and is shed regularly.
 The outer coat is made up of coarser, longer hairs that don’t shed as often.
+Dogs with a double coat should never be shaven unless directed by a vet.

 Be sure to brush your dog’s coat daily, keep their coat clean and take them to the groomer regularly.
 A fluffy, clean coat will help keep your dog cool.